SarahAlhumud/ForeignText/README.md

 ## Usage
 **`main.py` file:**

-To set text's language and translation's language, in line 7,8:
+To set text's language and translation's language, in lines 7,8:
 ```
 from_language = 'en'
 to_language = 'ar'